 - Text (required argument) – This is the original text string.

 - Num_chars (optional argument) – Specifies the number of characters to be returned from the start of the given text.
 It is the number of characters to be extracted, starting from the left side of the text.
 If we omit the argument, the default value of 1 is taken.

 How to use the LEFT Function in Excel?

 As a worksheet function, LEFT can be entered as part of a formula in a cell of a worksheet.
 To understand the uses of the function, let us consider an example:

 Suppose we wish to extract certain characters from the data below:

 The results in Excel are shown in the screenshot below:

 The LEFT function always returns a text string, even though it contains digits and looks like a number.
-It is important if we wish to use the result of the function within other functions or formulas.
+This is important if we wish to use the result of the function within other functions or formulas.